Yousluv/Uk-Smoking-Prevalence-Analysis/README.md

 # Uk-Smoking-Prevalence-Analysis
 ## 🎯 1.
 Project Objective
 To analyze smoking habits across demographic and socio-economic groups in the UK.
-This study helps identify key patterns and potential public health intervention areas based on age, gender, income, education, ethnicity, and marital status.
+This prohect helps identify key patterns and potential public health intervention areas based on age, gender, income, education, ethnicity, and marital status.

 ## 📂 2.
 Dataset Overview
 The dataset captures the percentage of smoking population distributed across: